STRATEGIC INTENT TO IMPROVE EMPLOYEE MENTAL HEALTH AND WELLBEING

 AACE and our partners in the Global Paramedic Leadership Alliance (GPLA) recognise the essential role of mental health and wellbeing in achieving a resilient workforce/sector and are committed to ensuring that the mental health and wellbeing of staff (employed and volunteer) is promoted and supported.

-To enable this, the members of the GPLA have agreed, at our first meeting, an overarching strategic aim of identifying and implementing initiatives that promote staff psychological health and minimise psychological harm due to workplace factors in a quest to enhance mental health resilience across the paramedic/ambulance service workforce:
+To enable this, the members of the GPLA have agreed, at our inaugural summit meeting in March 2018, an overarching strategic aim of identifying and implementing initiatives that promote staff psychological health and minimise psychological harm due to workplace factors in a quest to enhance mental health resilience across the paramedic/ambulance service workforce:

 STRATEGIC AIM: to pro-actively provide and strengthen effective leadership across ambulance/EMS services to significantly reduce the likelihood of psychological harm to staff due to workplace factors.